REITs (REAL ESTATE INVESTMENT TRUSTS)

 You can see in the backtest below how REITs improve the return and reduce the drawdown in a portfolio.

 Below is a comparison of how my Personal Growth Portfolio compares to other popular portfolios over the last few years.
 As you can see, the % returns and drawdowns are better than the original Harry Browne Permanent Portfolio.
 Portfolio 1 is my current personal portfolio allocation.
-Portfolio 2 is a 50/50 mix of stocks and bonds.
-Portfolio 3 is the original Harry Browne’s Permanent Portfolio mix.
+Portfolio 2 is the original Harry Browne’s Permanent Portfolio mix.
 Cash has been left out, as I think that skews it to the downside unfairly.
 The S&P ETF is there as a representation of the US Stock Market Baseline.
 BALANCES shown are just there to show growth as an example.
 They are not actual portfolio values.

 Below is a comparison of how my Personal Growth Portfolio compares to other popular portfolios over the last few years.
 As you can see, the % returns and drawdowns are better than the original Harry Browne Permanent Portfolio.